bitlabstudio/jquery-load-it/README.rst

   Like when you have a list of avatars, then you may not want to send whole finished templates all the time.
 It would be easier and probably faster to not have the backend render everything if the general layout and template is already present.
 We could just get back a JSON response with  the image URLs and fill them in.
-* automatically reload on a certain action / if a certain input gets changed
 * success / launch callbacks
+* Loading triggers: Automatically reload on a certain action / if a certain input gets changed / scroll / hover / click

 Basic Usage
 -----------